dvdmtw98/blog/blog-vault/articles/2024-04-12-ntfs-alternative-file-streams.md

 All modern browsers add zone data to downloaded files.
 Files downloaded using 3rd party download managers do not contain Zone Identifier data.

-Applications can programmed to handle files differently based on the existence of zone data.
+Applications can be programmed to handle files differently based on the existence of zone data.
 Microsoft Office will open files with zone data in Protected Mode.
 If we enable editing for the file the Zone Identifier stream is deleted.

 ![[office-protected-view.png|640]]